 TARGETING PURE PERFORMANCE

 Semiconductor and other advanced technologies are the ultimate expression of harnessed obsession.
-With tolerances so fine, depositions so precise and varied as well as performance standards exceedingly tight, margins are miniscule.
+With tolerances so fine, depositions so precise and varied, as well as performance standards so tight, margins are miniscule.

-Kinetics has installed critical process systems in over 150 factories, for 50 of the world’s largest semiconductor manufacturers.
-Kinetics focuses extensive experience on the turnkey design and installation of critical process systems while serving as the single point-of-responsibility.
+Kinetics has installed critical process systems in more than 150 factories, for 50 of the world’s largest semiconductor manufacturers.
+Kinetics focuses its extensive experience on the turnkey design and installation of critical process systems while serving as the single point of responsibility.

-It all begins in close collaboration with clients to understand their technical, schedule and budget requirements in order to develop optimized factory designs and process solutions.
-In the fab, Kinetics tool hook-up teams enable critical production tools to be installed and started-up within strict scheduling windows.
+It all begins in close collaboration with clients to understand their technical, schedule and budget requirements to develop optimized factory designs and process solutions.
+In the fab, Kinetics’ tool hook-up teams enable the installation and ramp of critical production tools within strict scheduling windows.

-Proven project management and quality assurance processes enable Kinetics to meet tough customer requirements as part of construction of new factories or the expansion of existing facilities.
-That includes high purity process piping.
+Proven project management and quality assurance processes enable Kinetics to meet tough customer requirements either as part of new factory construction, or the expansion of existing facilities.
+This includes high-purity process piping.
 Then, during operation, Kinetics’ TCM and TCGM (total chemical & gas management) on-site teams operate critical chemical and gas systems to high standards of safety, efficiency and reliability.

 Kinetics provides process systems for a range of demanding applications:

 By definition, and in practice, high-purity systems transport chemicals, slurries, gases, and waters to, through, and out of process stages and steps.
 Nowhere is the need as intrinsic as in semiconductor manufacturing.
 The same is true for other advanced technologies.
 From the R&D environment to high volume manufacturing facilities, nearly all of the requirements are stringent.
 That means they are non-negotiable, regardless of the volumes being delivered.